JamesN-dev/Tap-Beat-BPM-Calculator/README.md

 4. Run the project: `poetry run uvicorn tap_tempo.main:app --reload`

 ## Usage
-Open your web browser and navigate to `http://127.0.0.1:8000/` to use the application.
+Open your web browser and navigate to your localhost to use the application.

+## Disclaimer ##
+ This project is currently in active development and may not be suitable for production use.
+It is intended for testing, learning, and experimentation purposes.

 ## License
 MIT License.
 See `LICENSE` for more information.